yanlin-group/cicd/README.md

 We can see this pod `"10.0.1.99"` lives, but it doesn't have one associated target now.
 This is exactly what we want to see!

-**To sum up, we want to keep pod living longer than its associated target**, i.e, for these three values `terminationGracePeriodSeconds > preStop > Deregistration delay`.
+**To sum up, we want to keep pod living longer than its associated target, i.e, for these three values `terminationGracePeriodSeconds > preStop > Deregistration delay`.**

 For real projects, we may want to increase the overall time, instead of `35 seconds` for Deregistration delay.
 Saying, we have lengthy requests taking maximum 300 seconds, such as querying a big database, then we may want to increase the Deregistration delay to be above `300` seconds, then your in-flight requests for `draining` targets can have enough time to complete.

-[This blog](https://blog.davidh83110.com/blog/2021-06-24-eks-awslbcontroller-gracefully-rolling-update/) has pointed out [Connection idle timeout](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#connection-idle-timeout) should be taken into above consideration too, that `Deregistration delay > application's own timeout > Connection idle timeout`.
+**[This blog](https://blog.davidh83110.com/blog/2021-06-24-eks-awslbcontroller-gracefully-rolling-update/) has pointed out [Connection idle timeout](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#connection-idle-timeout) should be taken into above consideration too, that `Deregistration delay > application's own timeout > Connection idle timeout`.**

 With this order, when `draining` target transtions to `unused` state, connection between load balancer and this target is closed already, providing no new request routed to `draining` target to keep connection open.